Aruba International Regatta (16th) 2026: An Island Weekend Where Sailing Meets Celebration

 Weather and What to Pack

-July in Aruba is typically hot and bright, and you will spend a lot of time outdoors if you follow the regatta.
+July in Aruba is typically hot and bright, with plenty of outdoor activities if you follow the regatta.
 Pack reef-safe sunscreen, a hat, light clothing, and water-friendly footwear.
-If you plan to photograph the racing, bring a lens cloth and a phone power bank, because sea air and sun can drain both batteries and patience.
+If you plan to photograph the racing, bring a lens cloth and a phone power bank, as sea air and sun can drain both batteries and patience.

 Where to Stay for Easy Access

-Surfside Beach is close to Oranjestad and the airport area, making it convenient for visitors who want to be near the action.
-Staying nearby reduces taxi time and lets you pop in and out of the Regatta Village without over-planning.
+Surfside Beach is conveniently located near Oranjestad and the airport, making it ideal for visitors who want to be close to the action.
+Staying nearby reduces taxi time and allows you to pop in and out of the Regatta Village without over-planning.

 Add Classic Aruba Stops Around the Event